 - Heat oven to 400°F with rack in the lower third.
 Line the bottom of a 9-inch springform pan with a circle of parchment; set aside.

 - In a food processor crush chocolate cookies and sugar until mixture is fine crumbs.
 Stir together oil, butter and grated ginger and drizzle into mixture, pulsing until combined.
 Press mixture into the pan so crust is about ⅜ inch thick on the bottom and all the way up the sides (you may have a little extra).
 Set crust aside.

 - Place springform pan on a foil-lined baking sheet and pour filling into crust.
-Bake for 20 min, then reduce heat to 200°F. Loosely cover cheesecake with greased foil and cook until center is just slightly wobbly and cake is set, about 1 hr 10 min more.
-Cool on a wire rack completely, then chill 4 hr or overnight.
+Bake for 20 minutes, then reduce heat to 200°F. Loosely cover cheesecake with greased foil and cook until center is just slightly wobbly and cake is set, about 1 hour and 10 minutes more.
+Cool on a wire rack completely, then chill 4 hours or overnight.

-- Whip cream and confectioners' sugar to firm peaks and swirl on top of cheesecake; sprinkle with chocolate curls.
+- To serve: Whip cream and confectioners' sugar to firm peaks and swirl on top of cheesecake; sprinkle with chocolate curls if desired.

 I’ve been in the food publishing business for over 20 years, creating recipes & food-styling for magazines, books, television & advertising.
 Order my new cookbook & stick around for amazing things to eat.